 Category: ISO-25012/Combined/Confidentiality

-Statement: Templates for external messages MUST not include confidential information.
+Statement: Templates for external messages must not include confidential information.

-Rationale: Confidential Information that is viewable outside of a system is a security impacting design error.
+Rationale: Confidential information that is viewable outside of a system is a security impacting design error.

 Details: Instead, emails should contain a link back to the system where users can view a report in an authorised and audited environment.